ScopeCode/flatmin-wordpress-admin-ui/README.md

 2/ Install

-1/ make a require once to init.php or copy/paste code in function.php .. enjoy ..
+  a/ make a require once to init.php or copy/paste code in function.php .. enjoy ..

+3/ have to do

+  a/ IE8support
+  b/ tidy css and remove orphans

+4/ Future releases

+  a/ Light theme
+  b/ fully responsive admin (mobile too)

 more infos ... www.flatmin.inkcreativ.com